turris-cz/user-docs/docs/geek/schnapps/schnapps.md

 This configuration means that "single" type snapshots are retained infinitely, last five "time" type snapshots are kept, last five updater snapshots ("pre" and "post") and last three "rollback" snapshots.
 Remote synchronization uses the given Nextcloud URL, path, user name and password; "single" and "time" snapshots are included in the synchronization.
-Encrypted snapshots are encrypted using the given key password.
+Encrypted snapshots are encrypted using the given password.

 ### Another filesystem root